 We have not gotten photos of anywhere near all of the quilts that have been donated.
 If you have pictures of a quilt or quilts that you've donated to Eagles Summit Ranch's Wounded Warriors, we would be thrilled to post them here, too - just email them to Janet at email@example.com in a 200-300kb size, and we'll gladly "hang them on the clothesline!"
 You put a LOT of effort into your quilt, but if you do NOT want your name shown with your photo(s), we will honor your request; otherwise, we would love to give credit where it is due.
 Likewise, if you recognize one of yours that's been posted here without your name, please let us know and we'll rectify the situation! ~ Thank you!

-3-12-13 We had an email yesterday that we'd like to share with you:
+We received an email that we'd like to share with you:

 My name is Kattie [not a spelling error] and I am from MN.
 I am involved with a group of ladies who make quilts for wounded warriors.
 We have been at this for about 7 years.
 We call ourselves Minnesota Loving Hands.
 We sew, pray, and eat every Tuesday.
 We have been sending our quilts to a lady and she called to tell us that they have too many quilts right now.
 We really don't want to slow down on making them so I am looking for another place to send our quilts to.